NateEag/next-vcs/readme.md

   you're usually in the reflog especially as a newbie]).

+### Annotating Commits With Arbitrary Structured Metadata

+Git does have some support for this by way of the 'git notes' command.
+That's better than a lot of VCSes do, but what little I know about them makes me suspect they aren't great for this purpose.

+* Notes are not pushed by default.
+That means third-party tooling to make them do the right thing for any uses.

+* You have to tell Git whether you want notes to follow commit rewrites or not.
+  Seems to me like that should be information stored in the note's own metadata, rather than something it's up to each user to configure correctly.

+* Notes seem to be aimed at having additional information displayed in git log's output, so it probably takes extra work to distinguish between "this is meant for a human to see by default when reading logs" and "this is meant for tools to work with."

+* You can only have one note per commit/namespace pair, which means if multiple systems want to store structured information in notes, they either have to avoid namespace collisions, or agree on a mechanism for coordinating access / encoding data in a single note.

 ### Conflict Resolution

 Compared to Subversion and some other systems I've used, Git is great at